coillarach/SET09102/practicals/troubleshooting.md

 folder and select _**Add Project Reference...**_.
 When the dialog appears, click the checkbox next to the name of your original project and click *OK*.

+At this stage, you may see warning symbols appear against the app project in the test project's dependencies.
+These will disappear once the next step has been completed.

 ### Update the app project's `.csproj` file

-In the app project's `.csproj` file, you should see lines similar to the snippet below
+Open the app project's `.cproj` file by double-clicking the project item in the solution explorer.
+You should see lines similar to the snippet below

 ```xml
 <PropertyGroup>